Providing more value with DataStax-Spark integration

 Additionally, you can combine Spark’s in-memory analytics with DSE’s OLTP in-memory option and keep your OLTP and analytics operations fully contained in memory for the ultimate speed and performance.

-Let’s quickly walk through these new analytical capabilities in DSE 4.5 and see how easy it is to enable and use Spark/Shark in DSE.
+Let’s quickly walk through these new analytical capabilities in DSE 4.5 and see how easy it is to enable in DSE.

 Built-In Workload Isolation and Management

-DataStax Enterprise 4.5 extends workload isolation capabilities for Spark/Shark analytics, so the real-time, search and analytic workloads/nodes do not compete for data or compute resources.
+DataStax Enterprise 4.5 extends workload isolation capabilities for Apache Spark™ and Shark analytics, so the real-time, search and analytic workloads/nodes do not compete for data or compute resources.
 Everything is managed automatically by DSE without any user intervention.
 As seen from the OpsCenter UI, Cassandra, Search and Analytic nodes (Spark) are in different logical rings (DCs) and the workload is isolated too.

 High Availability Built-In